Tech & Society

 The online music education market is on the rise: Startups move in

 As the pandemic locked us in our houses, the global growth of e-learning in 2020 was 36.6%, so that the market size is expected to touch US$374 billion by 2026.
-While online music education market forms small part of this, it too has seen a jump because of the pandemic.
+While online music education market forms a small part of this, it too has seen a jump because of the pandemic.
 The global market size for online music learning is expected to touch US$143 million by 2025.

 While this gap is evident, here in lies an opportunity for startups and tech companies.
 After all, pandemic or no pandemic, Indians love their music.
 It is no wonder that several innovative music teachers and schools started remote online classes.